-

 The Blue Lagoon, close to an active volcano, is a unique spa of geothermal waters of minerals, silica and algae.

-In early April, with the volcanic eruption and lava flow, the town of Grindavik and the Blue Lagoon had been evacuated and closed.
+In early April '25, with the volcanic eruption and lava flow, the town of Grindavik and the Blue Lagoon were evacuated and closed.

 "Rainbow Street" shows Iceland's support for gender equality and LGBTQ rights.
 Hallgrímskirkja Lutheran Church is the largest in Iceland.